bitnami/charts/bitnami/apache/README.md

 <!--- app-name: Apache -->

-# Bitnami package for Apache
+# Bitnami Secure Images Helm chart for Apache

 Apache HTTP Server is an open-source HTTP server.
 The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.